-Justice Philip Jeyaretnam was appointed Judicial Commissioner of the Supreme Court on 4 January 2021 and High Court Judge on 1 November 2021.
+Justice Philip Jeyaretnam is the President of the Singapore International Commercial Court.
+He was appointed Judicial Commissioner of the Supreme Court on 4 January 2021 and High Court Judge on 1 November 2021.
 His focus on the Bench has been in complex commercial cases, arbitration law, building and construction,

 company and trust law.
 He is also a member of the Judicial Service Commission, and the Presidential Council for Minority Rights.

 In June 2022, he was appointed by the Chief Justice as the co-chair of the Commercial Practice Panel of the Supreme Court, to develop best practices for the management of commercial cases.

 Justice Jeyaretnam read Law at Cambridge and graduated with First Class Honours in 1986.
 He was called to the English Bar in 1987 and to the Singapore Bar in 1988 and was conferred the title of Senior Counsel in 2003 at the age of 38, one of the youngest lawyers to be appointed Senior Counsel.
 In 1988, he received the Airey Neave Award for research on the rule of law.
 In 1990, he was given a Fulbright Fellowship, which took him to the University of Iowa International Writers’ Program and to Harvard Law School.